Massachusetts

 Monthly Usage

-Berkshire's energy comes from Natural Gas, Solar, Nuclear, Hydroelectric, and Wind.
-Natural Gas is the largest source of electricity, providing 66% of Berkshire's energy.
-Solar is the second largest source, making up 15%.
-Nuclear provides 14% of the energy in Berkshire.
-Hydroelectric provides 4% of the energy in Berkshire.
+Berkshire's energy comes from Natural Gas, Solar, Nuclear, Hydroelectric, Petroleum, and Wind.
+Natural Gas is the largest source of electricity, providing 59% of Berkshire's energy.
+Solar is the second largest source, making up 19%.
+Nuclear provides 15% of the energy in Berkshire.
+Hydroelectric provides 5% of the energy in Berkshire.
+Petroleum provides 2% of the energy in Berkshire.
 Wind provides 1% of the energy in Berkshire.

 Natural Gas